Go Back

 Strawberry Frosting

-• In a bowl of a stand mixer, beat the butter until pale and fluffy
+• Using an electric mixer, beat the butter until pale and fluffy (about 2 minutes)

-• Add the strawberry puree and cream, then mix on high for another minute.
+• Mix on high for another minute.
 Adjust consistency if required, by adding a little more icing sugar to thicken, or a little more cream to thin the frosting.

 • Top each cake loaf with frosting by either piping it on, or spreading with an offset spatula.